-When the urinary bladder is removed (due to cancer, other medical condition, or because the organ no longer works), another method must be developed for urine to exit the body.
-Urinary reconstruction and diversion is a surgical method to create a new way to pass urine.
+When your urinary bladder is removed (due to cancer, other medical conditions or because the organ no longer works), you need another way to pass urine through your body (pee).
+Urinary reconstruction and diversion are types of surgery done to help you do this.

 Urinary tract anatomy

-The urinary tract consists of two kidneys, two ureters, a urinary bladder, and a urethra:
+The urinary tract normally consists of two kidneys, two ureters, a urinary bladder and a urethra:

 - The kidneys filter your blood and remove water and waste through the urine.